Formal Verification and Control with Conformal Prediction

 Abstract

-In this survey, we design formal verification and control algorithms for autonomous systems with practical safety guarantees using conformal prediction (CP), a statistical tool for uncertainty quantification.
-We focus on learning-enabled autonomous systems (LEASs) in which the complexity of learning-enabled components (LECs) is a major bottleneck that hampers the use of existing model-based verification and design techniques.
-Instead, we advocate for the use of CP, and we will demonstrate its use in formal verification, systems and control theory, and robotics.
-We argue that CP is specifically useful due to its simplicity (easy to understand, use, and modify), generality (requires no assumptions on learned models and data distributions, i.e., is distribution-free), and efficiency (real-time capable and accurate).
-We pursue the following goals with this survey.
-First, we provide an accessible introduction to CP for non-experts who are interested in using CP to solve problems in autonomy.
-Second, we show how to use CP for the verification of LECs, e.g., for verifying input-output properties of neural networks.
-Third and fourth, we review recent articles that use CP for safe control design as well as offline and online verification of LEASs.
-We summarize their ideas in a unifying framework that can deal with the complexity of LEASs in a computationally efficient manner.
-In our exposition, we consider simple system specifications, e.g., robot navigation tasks, as well as complex specifications formulated in temporal logic formalisms.
-Throughout our survey, we compare to other statistical techniques (e.g., scenario optimization, PAC-Bayes theory, etc.) and how these techniques have been used in verification and control.
-Lastly, we point the reader to open problems and future research directions.
+We present recent advances in formal verification and control for autonomous systems with practical safety guarantees enabled by conformal prediction (CP), a statistical tool for uncertainty quantification.
+This survey is particularly motivated by learning-enabled autonomous systems (LEASs), where the complexity of learning-enabled components (LECs) poses a major bottleneck for applying traditional model-based verification and control techniques.
+To address this challenge, we advocate for CP as a lightweight alternative and demonstrate its use in formal verification, systems and control, and robotics.
+CP is appealing due to its simplicity (easy to understand, implement, and adapt), generality (requires no assumptions on learned models and underlying data distributions), and efficiency (real-time capable and accurate).
+This survey provides an accessible introduction to CP for non-experts interested in applying CP to autonomy problems.
+We particularly show how CP can be used for formal verification of LECs and the design of safe control as well as offline and online verification algorithms for LEASs.
+We present these techniques within a unifying framework that addresses the complexity of LEASs.
+Our exposition spans simple specifications, such as robot navigation tasks, to complex mission requirements expressed in temporal logic.
+Throughout the survey, we contrast CP with other statistical techniques, including scenario optimization and PAC-Bayes theory, highlighting advantages and limitations for verification and control.
+Finally, we outline open problems and promising directions for future research.

 Publication